gustavo-maurina/calendar/README.md

 - I had a hard time finding an API that with the behavior that I dreamed with on it's free tier (fetch with location string query and able to retrieve data from the future and past).

+- Requests to the API are not going to work over HTTPS, because of my free tier.
+It shouldn't be a problem in `localhost`.

 - Because of the above, I implemented the weather information on the Reminder Details, but it has a few restrictions in order for it work, which are:

   1. Date of reminder can't be before current (real-world) date.